ai/darian/README.md

 ## License

-R18n is licensed under the GNU Lesser General Public License version 3.
+Library is licensed under the GNU Lesser General Public License version 3.
 See the LICENSE file or http://www.gnu.org/licenses/lgpl.html.

 ## Author